mleduque/modda/README.md

 Automates the installation of a bunch of mods above an Infinity Engine based game.
 (though so far, it was only tested with BG1 & BG2).

+It depends on weidu to be accessible somewhere on the computer.

 ## Initial goal

-Be able to generate (mostly) reproducible installations
+Be able to generate (mostly) reproducible installations.

 ## Operation